topher1794/sphinxhdf/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ICARE System's documentation!
+Welcome to Healthcare Declaration System's documentation!
 ===============================================

 Healthcare Declaration Form Automation is a system that allows user to declare health condition through HDF portal